flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-07-19-qq/index.md

     _key: card-2-a8c67754-5c39-4e42-8539-d835531f178c
   - order: 2
     body: >-
-      > ‘Apparently, the insiders are in cahoots and the establishment doesn’t want to find out how many people don’t like the way California is being governed,’
+      > "Apparently, the insiders are in cahoots and the establishment doesn’t want to find out how many people don’t like the way California is being governed."

       Tim Draper, after his proposition to split the state into 3 was blocked by